Kalaivani-selvi/Career-Guidance-ML-/CODE_OF_CONDUCT.md

 ## Reporting Violations:

-If you witness or experience behavior that violates our Code of Conduct, please report it promptly to [designated contact person or team] at [contact email].
+If you witness or experience behavior that violates our Code of Conduct, please report it promptly to [designated contact person or team] at [kalaivani.designer@gmail.com].
 All reports will be handled confidentially and investigated thoroughly.

 ## Enforcement Procedures: